 Antioxidant activity of the printed devices

-To evaluate the antioxidant capacity of the printed discs, it was decided to introduce them into a mixture of chloroform and ethanol, which allowed the dissolution of the polymer and the release of the OLE contained in it.
+To evaluate the antioxidant capacity of the printed discs, they were introduced into a mixture of chloroform and ethanol, which allowed the dissolution of the polymer and the release of the OLE contained in it.
 The solvents were then evaporated and 0.1 mL of ethanol and 3.9 mL of 6·10-5 M DPPH ethanolic solution were added to the dry sample, evaluating the variations in the absorbance and the antioxidant capacity in the same way as for the extract.
+Using the calibration curve of the antioxidant capacity of the extract against its concentration, it was possible to express this bioactivity of the devices as the mass of antioxidant compounds (AOC) per mass of the polymer.
+All determinations were conducted in triplicate.

 Results and discussion